Environment Art

 - Material Instances per mesh for per-object tuning

-Shared material function — SDF depth blending logic
+Shared material function - Plane SDF depth logic with parameters to control fall-off and moss depth

 Artistic Approach